3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Main results and applications

 We begin with summarising the physical conditions, that correspond to atmospheres of different astronomical objects, in which 3D geometry and/or NLTE radiation effects become relevant in Fig.~\ref{fig:maindiagram}.
 With this figure, we are responding (indirectly) to the critical comment by \citet{Ivanov1979} made in response to the textbook on Stellar Atmospheres by \citet{Mihalas1978}.
 Precisely, the comment by \citet{Ivanov1979} is: \begin{quote}Even the most diligent student will, after working through Mihalas's book, remain fully in the dark about the chemical composition of stellar atmospheres and the accuracy with which it has been determined, as well as the diverse range of problems which astrophysics today links with differences in the composition of stellar atmospheres.
 Moreover, he (NB: she) will not even gain an idea of what order of magnitude the density is in the atmospheres of various types of stars: [\dots] Mihalas [\dots] has not thought it necessary to provide his readers with numerical data on how temperature and density are distributed with depth in the atmospheres of various stars. \end{quote} Therefore in this paper, we provide such an overview of physical conditions, but we include also other systems, which are better aligned with the landscape of modern astronomy and astrophysics research.

-This figure shows the gas density versus gas temperature in different domains, including the atmospheres of hot O-type (\texttt{Tlusty} OSTAR2002 model with \teff $= 55\,000$ K, $\log g =4.0$, and solar $Z$ from \citealt{Lanz2003}) and cool G- and M-type (the Sun, red supergiant Betelgeuse) stars, the expanding atmosphere of a high-energy lanthanide-rich kilonova for two different epochs (5 and 20 days after the merger of two neutron stars, from \citealt{Pognan2023}, Y$_{\rm e} =0.15$ and $M_{\rm ej} = 0.05\, M_{\odot}$), the atmospheres of an exoplanet (hot Jupiter, (c) Paul Molliere, \teff $= 2200$ K\footnote{Here, the $\teff$ of the planet refers to the following definition $T_{\rm eff} = (T_{\rm int}^4 + T_{\rm equilibrium}^4)^{1/4} $, where $T_{\rm equilibrium}$ is the temperature of a body (here the exoplanet), which is in a radiative equilibrium given the external radiation (stellar radiation) and its internal heat (planet emission).}, $\log g =3.00$, and solar metallicity $Z$) and of the Earth (the standard ISA 1976 model), and --- for comparison --- the parameter space probed by an AGN torus from \citet{Matsumoto2023} based on \citep{Wada2016}, where NLTE effects are common and have to be included in line transfer.
-For guidance, we also show the parameter space covered by the interior structure of the Sun (model adopted from \citealt{Herrera2023} based on the calculations of \citealt{Vinyoles2017}).
+This figure shows the gas mass density versus gas temperature in different domains, including the atmospheres of hot O-type (\texttt{Tlusty} OSTAR2002 model with \teff $= 55\,000$ K, $\log g =4.0$, and solar $Z$ from \citealt{Lanz2003}) and cool G- and M-type (the Sun, red supergiant Betelgeuse) stars, the expanding atmosphere of a high-energy lanthanide-rich kilonova for two different epochs (5 and 20 days after the merger of two neutron stars, from \citealt{Pognan2023}, Y$_{\rm e} =0.15$ and $M_{\rm ej} = 0.05\, M_{\odot}$), the atmospheres of an exoplanet (hot Jupiter, (c) Paul Molliere, \teff $= 2200$ K\footnote{Here, the $\teff$ of the planet refers to the following definition $T_{\rm eff} = (T_{\rm int}^4 + T_{\rm equilibrium}^4)^{1/4} $, where $T_{\rm equilibrium}$ is the temperature of a body (here the exoplanet), which is in a radiative equilibrium given the external radiation (stellar radiation) and its internal heat (planet emission).}, $\log g =3.00$, and solar metallicity $Z$), of the Earth (the standard ISA 1976 model) and Mars, and --- for comparison --- the parameter space probed by an AGN torus from \citet{Matsumoto2023} based on \citep{Wada2016}, where NLTE effects are common and have to be included in line transfer.
+For guidance, we also show the T-$\rho$ parameter space covered by the interior structure of the Sun and and the solar 3D RHD atmosphere from \citet{Eitner2024}.
+The solar interior model is adopted from \citet{Herrera2023} based on the calculations of \citet{Vinyoles2017} and adopting the solar composition from \citet{Magg2022}.
 The distinction between different NLTE domains is based on reported published evidence of the sensitivity of different species (ions, atoms, molecules, dust) to NLTE effects.

 The physical basis of 3D and NLTE effects on radiation transfer is described in detail in subsequent sessions, which discuss the recent literature addressing the topic.